 Complex of provoking factors

-In fact, there are quite a few diseases that can provoke the formation of white spots and spots on the gums, tongue or palate, and even an experienced specialist cannot always quickly determine what is the reason for their appearance.
+In fact, there are quite a lot of diseases that can cause the formation of white spots and spots on the gums, tongue or palate, and even an experienced specialist cannot always quickly determine what the cause of their appearance is.

-However, the most common causes of such symptoms are the following diseases:
+However, most often these symptoms are based on the following diseases:

-Another reason for the appearance of white dots and spots in the mouth can be a deficiency of vitamins and trace elements in the body, as well as injuries to the oral mucosa, for example, during careless, dental procedures or as a result.
+Another reason for the appearance of white spots and spots in the mouth may be a deficiency of vitamins and microelements in the body, as well as injuries to the oral mucosa, for example, during careless dental procedures or as a result of .

-Does the localization of spots on the mucosa matter?
+Does the location of spots on the mucous membrane matter?

-By exactly where the white dots and spots are located in the oral cavity, one can make a preliminary conclusion about what disease caused their appearance, for example, with candidal stomatitis they cover the cheeks, tongue and palate, with leukoplakia - gums, and in patients with tonsillitis concentrated mainly on the tonsils.
+Based on where exactly the white dots and spots are located in the oral cavity, one can make a preliminary conclusion about what disease caused their appearance, for example, with candidal stomatitis they cover the cheeks, tongue and palate, with leukoplakia - the gums, and in patients with tonsillitis concentrated mainly on the tonsils.

-Also, a certain localization of rashes in the mouth may indicate certain disorders in the work of internal organs.
+Also, a certain localization of rashes in the mouth may indicate certain disturbances in the functioning of internal organs.

-For example, with some diseases of the liver or gallbladder, they can appear on, with malfunctions in the intestines - at its root, and with diseased kidneys - in the center.
-In addition, the localization of white spots closer to the tip of the tongue in the vast majority of cases indicates problems with the lungs, and directly on its tip - about disturbances in the functioning of the cardiovascular system.
+For example, in case of some diseases of the liver or gall bladder, they may appear on, in case of problems with the intestines - on its root, and in case of diseased kidneys - in the center.
+In addition, the localization of white spots closer to the tip of the tongue in the vast majority of cases indicates problems with the lungs, and directly on the tip of the tongue indicates problems with the functioning of the tongue. of cardio-vascular system.

 The tongue is a “mirror” of the body’s health